Available in: Agile | Aware | Analyzer | Multi-Outlet

 - Populate the invoice with products from the vendor by typing the name or item code into the "Add Product" box.

-- Enter the amount you received for each item under the "Quantity" columns.
-Remember to input the pack and/or unit amounts.
-The cost will default to your last purchased price for the item but you can change it on this screen.
+- Enter the received quantity for each item in the "Quantity" column.
+Make sure to include the pack and/or unit amounts.
+The cost will default to the last purchased price for the item, but it can be updated in the cost column.

 - If you want to add sales tax, freight, or a note, click the "Show Details" button.